-After the day’s festivities the sheaf was hung in the kitchen, or other room of the farmhouse, and at the end of harvest the following year it was generally relegated to the byre, to make way for the next years’ sheaf, although in certain cases the sheaf was kept in the kitchen and displayed with the last sheaves of previous years.
+After the day’s festivities the sheaf was hung in a prominent position in the kitchen, or another room of the farmhouse, and at the end of harvest the following year it was generally relegated to the byre, to make way for the next years’ sheaf, although in certain cases the sheaf was kept in the kitchen, to be displayed with the sheaves from previous years.

-The tradition seems to have remained strongest in the north of Ireland, with both Protestants and Catholics, where it was still practised, although sporadically well into the last century.
+The tradition seems to have remained strongest in the north of Ireland and was traditionally popular on both Catholics and Protestant farms well into the last century.

 * also known in some parts as the ‘hare’ or the ‘churn’ with the latter term sometimes used to describe the feast that followed.